AsukaCHikaru/portfolio/public/contents/blog/improving-greatness.md

 published: 2024-03-17
 language: en-US
 pathname: improving-greatness
-description: Breath of the Wild is one of the most impactful game in last decade.
-Yet for its successor, Nintendo built an even more polished version on an already magnificent fundamental.
+description: Tears of the Kingdom is built on the foundation of one of the most impactful game in last decade.
+Yet Nintendo did not settle, but managed to present a more polished world.
-updated: 2024-05-03
+updated: 2025-06-11
 category: review
 topic: gaming
 ---